olijf/uppaal-docker/README.md

 # Docker container with UPPAAL
-Docker container with Java and UPPAAL, because nobody wants to dirty their system.
+Docker container with Java and UPPAAL, because nobody wants to dirty their system with Java.

 1. Get docker
 2. Clone repo